 We know that the best milk comes from healthy and content cows so we work hard to keep them happy.

 Free to roam the pastures at Crib House Farm for over half the year, the herd is only too pleased to accept the offer of shelter during the cold winter months.
-We don’t push our cows to yield as much milk as possible as we prefer to have a healthy and relaxed herd.
+We don’t push our cows to yield as much milk as possible as we prefer to focus on the quality of the milk and have a healthy and relaxed herd.